SPECIAL REPORT-New breed of video sites thrive on misinformation and hate | Technology

 But BitChute’s funding model appears fragile.
 In the December interview, Vahey said he had turned down investors because he refused to compromise on free speech.
 He said he mostly covered his monthly running costs of $50,000 through donations and subscriptions.
 The site also has some advertising.
 BitChute’s closest rival, Odysee, attracted 292 million visits last year.
 But it has taken a different path to get there.

-Odysee grew from a company called LBRY (pronounced "library"), co-founded in 2015 by Jeremy Kauffman, a U.S. tech entrepreneur and radical libertarian who financed LBRY by creating his cryptocurrency.
-The company's other founders did not respond to requests for comment.
-Kauffman, 37, lives in New Hampshire, where he's running a long-shot campaign for the U.S. Senate on the state's Libertarian Party ticket in November's midterm elections.
-His hardline version of the Party's anti-government philosophy includes abolishing the Federal Reserve, the Internal Revenue Service, and child labor laws.
+Odysee grew from a company called LBRY (pronounced “library”), co-founded in 2015 by Jeremy Kauffman, a U.S. tech entrepreneur and radical libertarian who financed LBRY by creating his own cryptocurrency.
+The company’s other founders did not respond to requests for comment.
+Kauffman, 37, lives in New Hampshire, where he’s running a long-shot campaign for the U.S. Senate on the state’s Libertarian Party ticket in November’s midterm elections.
+His hardline version of the Party’s anti-government philosophy includes abolishing the Federal Reserve, the Internal Revenue Service and child-labor laws.

 But in March 2021, the Securities and Exchange Commission sued LBRY, alleging that selling a cryptocurrency to finance its operations amounted to an unregistered securities offering.
-Kauffman attacked the commission in tweets and interviews as "monsters," and told Reuters he had spent $2 million on legal fees on a "Kafka-esque" fight.
+Kauffman attacked the commission in tweets and interviews as “monsters,” and told Reuters he had spent $2 million on legal fees on a “Kafka-esque” fight.
 The Securities and Exchange Commission declined to comment on the case, which is still pending.
 Even before the suit, demand for LBC was faltering.
-After hitting a high of $160 in 2016, LBC's value has since fallen to about two cents.
+After its 2016 launch, the currency’s value swung up and down, reaching $1.29 in early 2018 before collapsing, according to CoinGecko, a website that tracks cryptocurrency values.
+It now trades at about two cents.

 “You want me to delete this person because of what exactly?
 He hasn’t broken any laws,” Chandra said.
 “You don’t like a channel, don’t watch the channel.
 It’s very simple.”